-FF Blur supports up to 76 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Kazakh, Czech, Serbian (Latin), Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin, Cyrillic, and Other scripts.
+FF Blur supports up to 76 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Kazakh, Serbian (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 FF Blur is from FontFont’s earliest period, made in 1991 by British designer Neville Brody.
 The typeface was developed by blurring a grayscale image of an existing grotesque and then vectorizing what remained.
 Though deceptively simple, his process was imitated widely afterward, with mediocre results.
 Notwithstanding the knock-offs, FF Blur entered the zeitgeist of early and mid-1990s design, and has remained visible to date.
 In 2011, the Museum of Modern Art in New York added a selection of digital typefaces to its permanent collection.
 FF Blur was one of just 23 designs to make the cut.